Programme/Approved Electives for 2019/20

 Available as a Free Standing Elective

 This module provides an introduction to two of the most widely debated concepts in contemporary political theory.
 Freedom and equality are amongst the central values of modern political life, and inform many campaigns for justice around the world today.
 The module focuses on current thinking about the meaning, justification and political application of these concepts.
 Through examining the ideas of leading contemporary political theorists and philosophers, students gain a better understanding of two of the most interesting and important concepts in contemporary political thought and practice.The module firstly examines Isaiah Berlin's famous distinction between 'negative' and 'positive' freedom.
 We ask whether justice involves ensuring citizens' freedom from physical harm or other forms of danger; or whether freedom is a matter of achieving goals that one sets for oneself - i.e., autonomy.
 The distinction between 'positive' and 'negative' freedom is applied to the topical debate about free speech in liberal societies.
 The second part of the module focuses on equality.
 Why is equality valuable?
 Is it more valuable than freedom?
 Should egalitarians be committed to securing equal opportunities or equal outcomes?
-Pressing issues of equality between present and future generations and between different nations are also considered.Fifteen lectures introduce the main concepts and thinkers covered in the module, and are accompanied by seven meetings of small one-hour tutorial groups.
-In the tutorials students have an opportunity to engage in structured discussions about particular themes and questions.
-The assessment for this course comprises an essay plan, to be written in the middle of the semester, followed by an essay and unseen examination at the end of the course.
+Pressing issues of equality between present and future generations and between different nations are also considered.Lectures introduce the main concepts and thinkers covered in the module, and are accompanied by meetings of small one-hour tutorial groups.
+In the tutorials, students have an opportunity to engage in structured discussions about particular themes and questions.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/pir-20066/lists